akkadotnet/akka.net/docs/articles/actors/reliable-delivery.md

 ## Durable Reliable Delivery

-By default the `ProducerController` will run using without any persistent storage - however, if you reference the [Akka.Persistence library](xref:persistence-architecture) in your Akka.NET application then you can make use of the [`EventSourcedProducerQueue`](xref:Akka.Persistence.Delivery.EventSourcedProducerQueue) to ensure that your `ProducerController` saves and un-acknowledged messages to your Akka.Persistence Journal and SnapshotStore.
+By default the `ProducerController` will run using without any persistent storage - however, if you reference the [Akka.Persistence library](xref:persistence-architecture) in your Akka.NET application then you can make use of the [`EventSourcedProducerQueue`](xref:Akka.Persistence.Delivery.EventSourcedProducerQueue) to ensure that your `ProducerController` saves any un-acknowledged messages to your Akka.Persistence Journal and SnapshotStore.

 [!code-csharp[Starting ProducerController with EventSourcedProducerQueue enabled](../../../src/core/Akka.Docs.Tests/Delivery/DeliveryDocSpecs.cs?name=DurableQueueProducer)]